reexsharma/AylienAPI-Sentiment-Analysis/README.md

-# Twitter-Cloning-Analysis
+# NewsAPI-Analysis-On-Voice-Cloning
-Using the Twitter API to conduct sentiment and user analysis to visualize insights about cloning and CRISPR technology.
+Using the Free News API by Newscatcher to conduct sentiment, user, and date-time analysis to visualize recent insights about AI voice cloning.
+Project conducted by: Reema Sharma, Ekaum Soni, Saariya Faraz, and Eshaan Mehta